U.S. says ready with more sanctions if Turkey does not free pastor

 The lira lost strength after Mnuchin’s remarks.

-Trump said the United States had helped Turkey in a related incident, but that the NATO ally had not repaid the favor.
+Trump said the United States had helped Turkey in a related incident, but that the NATO ally had not repaid the favour.

 “They want to hold our wonderful pastor.
 Not fair, not right,” he added.

-Trump, who doubled steel and aluminum tariffs on Turkey, said the steel tariffs have kicked in the aluminum tariffs will take effect soon.
+Trump, who doubled steel and aluminium tariffs on Turkey, said the steel tariffs have kicked in the aluminium tariffs will take effect soon.

 Reporting by Steve Holland; Writing by Tim Ahmann; Editing by Chizu Nomiyama and Alistair Bell